Trypillia: History

 It was near Trypillia that the archaeologist Vikentiy Khvoyka discovered an extensive Neolithic site of the Cucuteni-Trypillian culture, one of the major Neolithic–Chalcolithic cultures of eastern Europe.
 Khvoika reported his findings in 1897 to the 11th Congress of Archaeologists, marking the official date of the discovery of this culture.

 The name Trypillia means 'three fields' in Ukrainian.
 It was first mentioned by Kyivan chroniclers in connection with the Battle of the Stugna River in 1093.
 During the 12th century, Trypillia was a fortress that defended approaches towards Kyiv from the steppe.
 One of its rulers was Mstislav Mstislavich.
 During the subsequent centuries, the town dwindled into insignificance.
-In 1919 it was the venue of the Trypillia Incident, in which Ukrainian forces under Danylo Terpylo massacred a unit of Bolsheviks.
+In 1919 it was the venue of the Trypillia Incident, in which Ukrainian forces under Danylo Terpylo defeated a unit of Bolsheviks.